-Mr. Bonesteel is a member of the Product Liability and Environmental Law & Toxic Tort Practice Groups at his law firm.
-For over thirty years, his practice has been concentrated in the defense of civil litigation with particular emphasis in defending pharmaceutical and medical device manufacturers in product liability matters.
+Mr. Bonesteel works as a lawyer, mediator, and arbitrator.
+He was a member of the Product Liability and Environmental Law & Toxic Tort Practice Groups at Haight, Brown and Bonesteel for forty-nine years.
+For over thirty years, his practice concentrated in the defense of civil litigation with particular emphasis in defending pharmaceutical and medical device manufacturers in product liability matters.
 He also has experience in environmental litigation.
 Mr. Bonesteel has served as national coordinating and coordinating counsel for clients in which he has been responsible for all phases of litigation and trial.
 Most notably, Mr. Bonesteel has been a part of legal teams on major national litigation and has served as national counsel for major manufacturing companies.
 He is admitted to practice before the US Supreme Court as well as seven other courts in California.

 Ms. Curliss is a founding board member of the Clinton County Open Lands, Inc. (2004 to present).
 She is an attorney and has worked in government administration since 2004.
 She is currently the Village Manager in Yellow Springs, Ohio, and her duties include risk management and claims management.
 She is a former law Clerk to Judge Boyce Martin of the U.S. Court of Appeals for the Sixth Circuit (1994-1996) and a former assistant prosecuting attorney in Ohio (2002-2004) and Indiana (1999-2002) handling felony cases and government civil matters.
 From 2004-2011 she worked in city administration for the Mayor of the City of Wilmington, Ohio, and served on the board and risk management committee of Miami Valley Risk Management Association, a risk sharing pool composed of twenty cities in southwest Ohio.
 She was chair of the MVRMA risk management committee for three years.
 Her Juris Doctor Degree (1993, cum laude), is from Notre Dame Law School, where she was the managing editor of the law review.